d-nnis/dotfiles_old/README.md

 * prezto
   * in what why does the order matter?
     * history-substring-search: "If this module is used in conjuncture with the *syntax-highlighting* module, it must be loaded **after** it."
+* arrange
+  * default only terminal packages
+  * start tpm and vim-plug fetch
+  * "pmodload: no such module: rumpel" ?
 * vim
+  * PlugInstall! if not exist
+  * collision with fzf
+  * if INSERTMODE cursor w/ underline
   * gvim ~~ set C-M-v to insert...
   * y$ ~~ copy till real end of line
   * i\_\<End\> ~~ end of *screen*-line \<-\> <End> ~~ end of *real* line.